 - Preheat oven to 350°F

-- Place the oats into a food processor and process until they are a coarse flour
+- Place the oats into a food processor or a bender and process until they are a coarse flour

 - Add the rest of the ingredients (except the water) and process until well combined (a minute or two)